Kai Hospelt

-Kai Hospelt (born August 23, 1985) is a German professional ice hockey player currently playing for the Ravensburg Towerstars of the DEL2.
+Kai Hospelt (born August 23, 1985) is a German professional ice hockey player who last played for the Ravensburg Towerstars of the DEL2.
 He was an Olympian at the 2010 Olympic Winter Games in Vancouver, British Columbia, Canada.

 Playing career

 Kai Hospelt's career started in 2002 in the Deutsche Eishockey Liga for his hometown Kölner Haie.
 After his first year in the DEL he was drafted by the San Jose Sharks in the 2003 NHL Entry Draft.
 Hospelt never made it to the Sharks squad, but played for five more seasons in Cologne.
 After six total seasons with the Sharks, he moved onto the Grizzly Adams Wolfsburg where he spent five seasons and his last two as Captain of the Grizzly Adams until the conclusion of the 2012–13 season.

-On April 12, 2013, at the conclusion of his contract with Wolfsburg, Hospelt was signed to a three-year contract with Adler Mannheim.
+On April 12, 2013, at the conclusion of his contract with Wolfsburg, Hospelt signed a three-year contract with Adler Mannheim.
 Following the 2015–16 campaign, he returned to his hometown team Kölner Haie.

 Hospelt played a further three seasons with Kölner Haie before leaving the club as a free agent following the 2018–19 season.
 He agreed to a one-year contract with his fourth DEL club, Krefeld Pinguine, on April 17, 2019.